 4) Colony Declination:

 As the winter approaches, the fertilized female wasps search for another location to hibernate.
 During this stage, the nest is the biggest and all the larvae have pupated by now.
 The group of worker wasps feed on the sugar solution provided by the larvae.
-Once all the larvae have pupated, the worker wasps are void of food and go outside the nest looking for alternate food items.
+Once all the larvae have pupated, the worker wasps are devoid of food and go outside the nest looking for alternate food items.
 As winter approaches, all the food sources are over and the new hibernating queen wasps die.
 When it’s spring season, the whole cycle repeats again.

-Wasps are considered the notorious of all insects as it stings human beings.
+Wasps are considered notorious of all insects as it stings human beings.
 But, most of the wasps are solitary wasps, hence they do not sting.
 Almost all pest insects are preyed by some species of wasps.
 Wasps are good at controlling pest pollution and therefore, many agriculture industries use wasps to curb pest infestation.

 To get more information on wasps and others, register with BYJU’S Biology.